Bernard John Smith: Research

 Bernard Smith's first publications were on desert geomorphology and on the formation of desert dust and loess.
 His interest in desert weathering then developed into the study of building stone decay, linking architecture, urban planning, cultural heritage, and other aspects of human geography into his work.
 His first work on this was in Venice and then developed to investigate on pollution-related weathering in the UK, Hungary and Brazil.

-He established the Weathering Research Group in the early 1990s in the School of Geography, Archaeology and Paleoecology at Queen's University Belfast (QUB).
+He established the weathering research group in the early 1990s in the school of Geography, Archaeology and Paleoecology at Queen's University Belfast (QUB) Website.
 The focus of this group was on improving understanding of stone weathering in both natural and built environments and resulted in Bernard Smith's involvement with local conservation architects and the wider building conservation and restoration communities in the UK, Europe and further afield.
-In recent years, he played a leading role in understanding the impact of climate change on the UK's stone-built heritage and new build.
+In his later years, he played a role in understanding the impact of climate change on the UK's stone-built heritage and new build.

-Bernard Smith supervised the launch of many geomorphological careers as a PhD supervisor at the University of Belfast, and served time on the Executive Committee of the British Society for Geomorphology (BSG).
-During this time he was an organiser and facilitator of the 'Windsor Workshop' for new research students run by the BSG.
+Bernard Smith supervised the launch of many geomorphological careers as a PhD supervisor at the University of Belfast and served time on the Executive Committee of the British Society for Geomorphology (BSG).
+During this time he was an organizer and facilitator of the 'Windsor Workshop' for new research students run by the BSG.
 He became Vice Chair of the BSG and Chair in 2011.

 In a 2012 eulogy, Patricia Warke, a colleague from Queen's University Belfast summarised Smith's work by saying: "His research interests were wide and varied but were rooted in his love of hot deserts and tropical landscapes and his desire to better understand the processes that shape them.

 Whilst the interpretation and exploration of landscapes formed the central core of Bernie's career, his fascination with process studies and weathering processes led him onto some of his most significant geomorphological work and establishment of the Weathering Research Group in the early 1990s in the School of Geography, Archaeology and Palaeoecology at Queen’s."